The International 10 (Dota 2) 2020 Postponed By Valve – What Is To Be Done Now

 The International 10 2020 is basically the 10th anniversary of this tournament.
 You could watch it live over the Internet or get yourself a ticket to attend it in person.
 However, it looks like no addict will travel to Stockholm, Sweden, this year.

-Valve has recently announced that The International 10 2020 has been delayed.
+Valve has recently announced that The International 10 will take place in Bucharest (Romania) in October 2021.
 The event is one of the latest tournaments to be affected by the COVID 19 pandemic.
 In other words, what was supposed to be the biggest electronic sports tournament in history has been postponed.

 The tournament was due during August, 2020.
 It would have spread over multiple days.
 The main event was to be held between the 18th and the 23rd of August.
 Organizers have booked the Ericsson Globe arena.
 The venue can take 16,000 people and was almost sold out months before the event.